At a Glance

 - When cleaning your entire mask, disassemble it completely according to the manufacturer’s directions.

-How to Clean Your BiPAP Machine: 4 Simple Steps
+How to Clean Your BiPAP Machine

 You can think of your BiPAP machine as including the machine itself, the humidifier tank, and the reusable filter.
 The humidifier tank should be rinsed out after every use, and the entire machine can be cleaned weekly by following these steps.